dimple-18/zomato2/README.md

 - All design decisions came from my own imagination.
 - It taught me the basics of UI, layout, spacing, and responsiveness.
 - I keep it public as a reminder of **how far I’ve come**.
+- This project taught me patience, creativity, courage to start, and a real willingness to learn.

 ---